 There’s also NASCAR racing at Atlanta Motor Speedway and major college sports with Georgia Tech in the ACC and the University of Georgia in the SEC.
 Atlanta is also home to PGA golf events, the SEC Championship and the Chick-fil-A Bowl.

-Site of the 1996 Olympic Games, Atlanta has also hosted the NFL Super Bowl, the NCAA Final Four, and the Major League Baseball and National Hockey League all star games.
+The sites of the 1996 Olympic Games, Atlanta has also hosted the NFL Super Bowl, the NCAA Final Four, and the Major League Baseball and National Hockey League all-star games.

 Atlanta attractions offer something diverse for everyone.
-The Georgia Aquarium, New World of Coca-Cola, Inside CNN Tour and Imagine It!
-The Children's Museum of Atlanta surround Centennial Olympic Park in downtown.
+The Georgia Aquarium, World of Coca-Cola, Inside CNN Center Tour and The Children's Museum of Atlanta surround Centennial Olympic Park in downtown.

-Other parts of the metro area feature attractions that include the Fernbank Museum of Natural History, Martin Luther King, Jr. National Historic Site, Margaret Mitchell House, Jimmy Carter Library & Museum, Zoo Atlanta , and Six Flags Over Georgia and Six Flags White Water.
+Other parts of the metro area feature attractions that include the Fernbank Museum of Natural History, Martin Luther King, Jr. National Historic Site , Margaret Mitchell House, Jimmy Carter Presidental Library & Museum, Zoo Atlanta , and Six Flags Over Georgia and Six Flags White Water.

 Atlanta offers many parks and trails.
 Jogging, biking or hiking – or just sitting and enjoying the blooming azaleas and flowering trees of spring – there are many various parks and trails that provide exciting opportunities to explore the natural beauty of Atlanta.
 Golf courses and tennis courts abound.

 Challenges come with the Peachtree Road Race on July 4th and the U.S. 10K Classic on Labor Day.
 Up north, Amicolola Falls provides a hearty climb alongside a waterfall.
 Down south, Callaway Gardens provides a scenic, recreational getaway.
-Closer to the city, Stone Mountain Park has a variety of recreational and other activities.
-And Kennesaw Mountain has a steep trail and some Civil War history.
-And the Silver Comet Trail is a favorite of runners and bicyclists.
+Closer to the city, Stone Mountain Park has various recreational and other activities.
+In addition, Kennesaw Mountain has a steep trail and some Civil War history and the Silver Comet Trail is a favorite of runners and bicyclists.

-Atlanta's culture has something for everybody - concerts, exhibits, and theater.
-Just a few of the many facilities and groups throughout the metro area are the Woodruff Arts Center, High Museum, Atlanta Symphony, Alliance Theater, Marietta Theatre in the Square, and newly opened Cobb Energy Performing Arts Center - which is located across the street from INPO headquarters.
+Atlanta's culture has something for everybody – concerts, exhibits and theater.
+Just a few of the many facilities and groups throughout the metro area are the Woodruff Arts Center, High Museum, Atlanta Symphony, Alliance Theater, Marietta Theatre in the Square, and the Cobb Energy Performing Arts Center, which is located across the street from INPO headquarters.